Gabriel Bitar: Inter Toronto

-In January 2025, Bitar was traded to York United FC in exchange for a first round pick in the 2026 CPL U Sports Draft, with Bitar signing a new two-year contract with the club.
+In January 2025, York United FC acquired Bitar in exchange for a first round pick in the 2026 CPL–U Sports Draft, with Bitar signing a new two-year contract with the club.
 He scored his first goal for York United FC on April 13, 2025, in a 2–1 defeat to HFX Wanderers FC.
+On July 19, 2025, Bitar scored a brace in a 4–0 win against his former club Vancouver FC.
+He finished the 2025 CPL season with five goals and two assists.

+Following York United's rebranding as Inter Toronto FC in 2026, Bitar remained with the club on a contract guaranteed through the 2026 CPL season.
+On April 19, 2026, he scored the only goal in a 1–0 victory over Vancouver FC.
+In September 2026, Bitar sustained an ACL injury.

 International career

-Bitar is eligible to represent Canada, through birth, and Lebanon through descent, as both his parents are from the capital Beirut.
+Bitar was eligible to represent Canada through birth and Lebanon through descent.

 Canada

 In September 2015, Bitar participated in an identification camp for the Canada national under-20 team.

 Lebanon

-In December 2022, Bitar accepted a call-up to the Lebanon national team for a friendly game against the United Arab Emirates (UAE).
+In December 2022, Bitar accepted a call-up to the Lebanon national team for a friendly game against the United Arab Emirates.
 He made his debut on December 30 as a substitute in the match, in an eventual 1–0 defeat.
 In December 2023, Bitar was included in the Lebanese squad for the 2023 AFC Asian Cup.
 He made two appearances at the tournament.